 People are being denied access to essential health services simply because they do not have the right paperwork to be in the country they live in.
 These are men, women, and children that are residing, studying, working and raising families in Europe.

 Denying them health care damages their health, the health of their families and communities.
 It violates human rights, public health principles and medical ethics.

-Health systems across Europe vary significantly.
-However, European governments have identified common values and principles that underpin Europe’s health systems.
+Health systems across Europe are very different, but European governments have identified common values and principles that underpin Europe’s health systems.
 These include universality, access to good quality of care, equity and solidarity.
-These principles and the functioning of health systems are undermined when there is no safety net to ensure all residents can access care.
+These principles and the functioning of health systems are undermined when there is no safety net to ensure that everyone living in Europe can access care.

-As a result, undocumented migrants often do not use even the health services they are entitled to.
-They access health services late, often in emergencies.
+As a result, people who are undocumented often do not use even the health services they are entitled to.
+When they do access health services, it is often late, in emergencies.

 For legal, medical, financial, ethical and practical reasons, providing health care services to all residents, regardless of status, is beneficial, practical and necessary.

-- Reform law and policy that limits access to health services on the basis of residence status.
-This must include regulations to remove practical barriers to accessing services.
+- Reform laws and policies that limit access to health services on the basis of a person’s visa or residence status, and reduce administrative barriers to accessing services.

-- Clearly detach service provision from immigration control.
-There should be a ‘firewall’ between health care services and immigration control.
-A prohibition on carrying out immigration enforcement actions near health facilities or sharing personal data should explicit in law and implemented in practice.
-This should apply to all those involved in health services, including related administration.
+- Clearly detach service provision from immigration control by creating a ‘firewall’ between health care services and immigration control.
+This means prohibiting immigration enforcement actions near health facilities and the sharing of personal data between the health system and immigration authorities.

 - Work in partnership with health and migrant organisations to find pragmatic local solutions to address gaps in law and practice, while calling for long-term and sustainable reforms.

 - The European Union should promote rights- and evidence-based policy dialogue among member states, the exchange of promising practices, and coherence with health objectives across all relevant EU policies.